Payload generation

 - You send a stamp request with the PDF and metadata.

-- The platform builds the payload — header, hash, metadata, and signature.
+- The platform builds the stamp payload for scanning workflows.

 - The payload is encoded into a DataMatrix barcode.